0xissam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that creates a directory called my_dir with permissions 751 in the working directory.
 ## 13. Change group
 a script that changes the group owner to school for the file hello
+## 14. Owner and group
+ a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+## 15. Symbolic links
+ a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+## 16. If only
+ a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+## 17. Star Wars
+a script that will play the StarWars IV episode in the terminal.